DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-15-removing-the-reference-number-and-searching-by-email-address.md

 When making an application, a candidate can choose up to 3 courses.

-Once the candidate submits their application, each choice becomes an application that the provider receives.
+Once the candidate submits their application, each choice becomes a separate application that is sent to the provider.

 Candidates used to be given a reference number for their main application.
 But the [reference number was removed](/apply-for-teacher-training/dashboard-changes/) because:

 - very few candidates ever quoted it when contacting support
-- the support team use the candidate’s email address to find their application
+- the support team use the candidate’s name or email address and the course to find their application

-Additionally, if a candidate applies to more than one course at the same provider, searching by the reference number will result in multiple applications.

-For these reasons, we want to try:
+For these reasons, we want to prototype:

 - removing the reference number from the application list and details pages
 - removing the ability to search by reference number
 - adding the ability to search by email address

-Before making any changes to the live service, we want to find out if:

-- providers need the reference number
-- if it’s helpful to search by email address
-- support users ever need the reference number
-- it would be better to search for an application that lets them find a specific application

-## Future considerations

-### Helping users find a unique application in Manage
+## Helping users find an application

-Searching by reference number and email address may bring back multiple applications.
-To pick the right one the user needs to know the course.
+If a candidate applies to more than one course at the same provider, searching by reference number, candidate name or email address will return multiple applications.

+To select the right application, the user would need additional information like the course name.
+And they would have to ask the candidate for it.

-If we want to let users find an application without knowing the course then we’d need to let users find an application by something that identifies the individual application.
+We want to find out how much of a problem this is and if it would be better to let users search by a unique ID for the application.

-We want to understand the user needs around this further.
+## Finding out if providers need the reference number

+Given that the reference number relates to multiple applications, we don’t think it’s useful to know.
+We want to find out to what extent providers are using the reference number.

+For example, perhaps providers need to quote the reference number when contacting support.

-### Helping users find an application without personally identifiable information
+## Helping users find an application without personally identifiable information

 We want to consider the impact of sharing a candidate's personal details, like email address, when contacting support and whether this is GDPR compliant.

-### Helping users find related applications
+## Helping users find related applications

 We want to consider whether it would be useful to give users the ability to see all related applications that belong to the same candidate.

-### Finding out whether it’s okay to retain reference number just for student record systems
+## Finding out whether it’s okay to retain reference number just for student record systems

 The API currently contains the reference number and vendors have been encouraged to use it.